ChenWish/rIC3-multi/HWMCC25_submission/README.md

 ## About rIC3-multi

 rIC3-multi is an enhanced version of the rIC3 model checker with multi-timeframe optimization capabilities.
 It extends IC3/PDR (Property Directed Reachability) algorithm with multi-timeframe reasoning.
+We also use ABC (A System for Sequential Synthesis and Verification) for circuit simplification preprocessing to improve verification performance.

 ### Key Features

 - IC3/PDR algorithm with multi-timeframe blocking
 - Dynamic timeframe expansion strategy
+- ABC circuit simplification for preprocessing optimization

 ## Files

 - `rIC3-multi`: Wrapper script implementing HWMCC25 interface
 - `rIC3`: Main rIC3 binary executable
+- `abc`: ABC executable

 ## License